Nerdabilly/halloweencountdown/README.md

 See [this Gist](https://gist.github.com/emxsys/a507f3cad928e66f6410e7ac28e2990f) for detailed instructions on how to do that.

-Create a file called `countdown.service` in `/lib/systemd/system/` and have it start the `main.py` script.
+Move the included `countdown.service` file into `/lib/systemd/system/`.

+Make sure you edit this file to use your system username and point to the correct location of the `main.py` script.

 If you ever need to start/stop it for any reason, simply use `systemctl`: